Living Trust FAQ

 Do I need a living trust?

-The big advantage to making a living trust is that property left through the trust doesn't have to detour through probate court before it reaches the people you want to inherit it.
-In a nutshell, probate is the court-supervised process of paying your debts and distributing your property to the people who inherit it.
+One of the primary advantages to creating a living trust is that property left through the trust does not have to be administered through probate court before it reaches your desired beneficiaries.
+On the other hand, a Will must be probated.
+In a nutshell, probate is the court-supervised process of paying your debts, giving notice to potential claimants of your estate, and distributing your property to your desired beneficiaries.

-The average probate drags on for many months or even years before the inheritors get anything.
-And by that time, there's less for them to get: in many cases, about 5-10% of the property has been eaten up by lawyer and court fees during the probate process.
+The average probate drags on for at least a year or two before the inheritors receive anything.
+And by that time, there's less for them to receive: in many cases, about 5-10% of the property has been eaten up by lawyer and court fees during the probate process.
+In addition, assets going through probate are generally subject to Medi-Cal liens, whereas assets held by a living trust are generally not.

 Still, not everyone has to worry about probate, and some people don't need a living trust at all.
-If, however, you own real estate then a living trust is a must.
+If, however, you own real estate, then a living trust is a must to avoid probate.

 How does a living trust avoid probate?